 The same companies operate from Bangkok to Koh Chang.
 The best way to organize the transfer is enquiring at the hotel or the hostel as they usually know the companies that run and the schedule.

 Lots of resorts also provide daily shuttle services to get to the main villages on the island (at fixed times).
-Once I even got to ride a strange moto-taxi.
-It wasn’t the most comfortable ride, but it was short and it was fun.

-Where to eat and where to take cooking classes in Koh Chang
+Where to stay in Koh Chang

 Have you ever been to Koh Chang?
 What did you like the most about it?